lyuchengmarvin/MugGWAS/design_documents/design_document_specification.md

   E --> F
 ```
 # Code modules
-I will make this a snakemake rule file when I learn how to do it (2025.02.28).
+This tool uses these external tools–ANNOVAR (variant annotation) and pyseer (GWAS), which can be hard to install due to unbelievably demanding prerequisites.
+I will create a docker image to make the tool more accessible (2025.03.30).

 **Module 1:** Make a mutation gene summary table.

-- Environment: `environment.yaml`
-  **Module 1.1:** Read input and link variants to genes.
+  **Module 1.1:** Annotate variants and compile mutations.
   - Script:  `compile_variants_by_gene.py`.
   - Input:
-    1. `ref.gff3`: A gene annotation file for the reference genome.
+    1.  `ref/`: A directory including a gene annotation file and a genome sequence file for the reference genome.
+       - `ref.fna`: The sequence for the genome assembly.
+This should be in the fasta format.
+       - `ref.gff3`: The gene annotation file for the reference genome.
 The chromosome name should match the VCF file.
+This can be acquired from genome annotation pipelines such as 'Bakta'.
     2. `snp.vcf.gz`: A VCF file resulted from variant calling.
 It should contain only single nucleotide variants.
 The chromosome name should match the gff3 file.
-  - Output: A dictionary with genes and whatever variants on that gene for each sample, i.e. {gene_id:{sample:('site1:ref_allele:alt_allele', 'site2:ref_allele:alt_allele')}.
+  - Output: A dictionary with samples and their mutation info.
+The mutation info will record the mutations for each gene, i.e. {'sample1': {gene1: (), gene2: (synonymous, nonsynonymous)}, 'sample2': {gene1: (synonymous, stopgain), gene2: (synonymous, synonymous)}}.
-  - Functionality: Parse gff3 and VCF files to list the variants on each gene for each sample.
+  - Functionality: Annotate the variants for each sample to infer their mutations.
+Compile these mutations gene by gene.
   - Implementation log:
     2025.02.19 Implemented the read functions.
     2025.02.28 1.
 Thought about making this module object-oriented.
 2. Doing a variant calling  on core genes might make it easier.

-  **Module 1.2:** Iteratively determine if a gene is mutated for each sample for each gene.
+    2025.03.29 Make a object-oriented gene map to compile mutations.
+Integrate the external tool ANNOVAR to annotate the variants.

+  **Module 1.2:** Determine mutation types and output summary table.
   - Script: `summarize_mutated_genes.py`
   - Input: Import the last module and make the dictionary.
-  - Output: A summary table `mutated_genes.txt` that looks like this:
+  - Output: A summary table `gene_mutation_summary.txt` that looks like this:
     |Gene|Sample1|Sample2|Sample3|
     |:-:|:-:|:-:|:-:|
     |g1|m|w|w|m|
     |g2|m|m|m|w|
     |g3|w|w|w|m|
     |...|...|...|...|
-  - Functionality: Determine if deleterious or nonsynonymous mutants exist on each gene for each sample.
+  - Functionality: Determine the mutation types for each gene across all samples.
+Users can specify if they want to output 'binary genotypes', i.e. mutated or wildtype, or 'multiple genotypes', i.e. nonsense, nonstop, missense, silent, or wildtype.
   - Implementation log:
+    2025.03.29 Finish the output function and acquire gene mutation summary table.

   **Module 1.3:** Prepare files that help account for the population structure effect.
   - Script: `make_pop_structure.py`